tonytins/dressupzack/README.md

 ![](screenshot.gif)

 ​Tony's Dress Up is a re-imagining of my first Flash game, ZC's Dress Up, developed back in 2007.
 I've included the Flash copies in the ``/archive`` directory.
-They can be played at [Ruffle](https://ruffle.rs/)'s demo page.
+They can be played using [Ruffle](https://ruffle.rs/)'s demo page.
 ​

 ## Getting Started